Brand development that increases sales velocity, guaranteed.

 Now, not everyone is going to make this comparison, but those who buy organic rice cakes are definitely more likely to be familiar with esoteric folk tales than those who nosh exclusively on Flamin’ Hot Cheetos.
 The little package poem might only remind the customer how freakin’ important a little salt is to culinary enjoyment.
 Trust us, we know what customers want to see on their packaging.

 It may seem as though we’re not in favor of poetry on package design, but that’s not the case at all.
-We’re in favor of anything done well, and an interesting little poem on an elegant package design might add a considerable amount of prestige and interest to an otherwise standard package.
-Nevertheless, try to keep your poem appropriate, exciting and succinct – the phrase “always leave them wanting more” was coined for a reason.
+We’re in favor of anything done well, and an interesting little poem on an elegant and effective package design might add a considerable amount of prestige and interest to an otherwise standard package.
+Nevertheless, try to keep your poem appropriate, exciting, and succinct – the phrase “always leave them wanting more” was coined for a reason.

 Also, if the Mr. Pibb marketing department is interested in our little ode, we’re willing discuss terms, so long as those terms involve suitcases full of cash.